dagbdagb/LLM-FAQs/README.md

 ## Hardware for hosting a local LLM

 ### High-level overview - what performance *matters* for LLMs?
+Any computer has a multitude of bottlenecks.
+If we focus on the hardware *only*, the following is a good list:
+* storage
+* net
+* memory
+* CPU
+* GPU
+* interconnects (buses)

+And while a sports car is both fast *and* quick, it may not have a lot of capacity for moving *lots of stuff*.
+In other words, the actual bottleneck may be either one of:
+* speed
+* latency
+* capacity

 ### CPU vs GPU